 The company's stock repurchase authorization permits purchases of AbbVie shares from time to time in open-market or private transactions at management's discretion.
 The program has no time limit and can be discontinued at any time.
-Shares repurchased under these programs are recorded at acquisition cost, including related expenses and are available for general corporate purposes.
+Shares repurchased under this program are recorded at acquisition cost, including related expenses and are available for general corporate purposes.

-AbbVie repurchased 8 million shares for \$1.1 billion in 2022, 6 million shares for \$670 million in 2021 and 8 million shares for \$757 million in 2020.
-AbbVie's remaining stock repurchase authorization was \$1.4 billion as of December 31, 2022.
 On February 16, 2023, AbbVie's board of directors authorized a \$5.0 billion increase to the existing stock repurchase authorization.
+AbbVie repurchased 10 million shares for \$1.6 billion in 2023, 8 million shares for \$1.1 billion in 2022 and 6 million shares for \$670 million in 2021.
+AbbVie's remaining stock repurchase authorization was \$4.8 billion as of December 31, 2023.